bobaseb/energetically-coherent-computation/index.md

 - balancing stability with adaptability
 - role in conscious processing

+Microtubule networks
+- dynamic instability of
+- energy distribution through
+- role in conscious processing

+Microtubule-associated proteins (MAPs)
+- diversity in neural tissues
+- regulation of cytoskeletal dynamics
+- role in information processing

+Microtubules
+- and consciousness
+- classical role in energy dynamics
+- interaction with membranes
+- organization of cellular space
+- role in energy distribution

 Mind-body problem
 - ECC's approach to

+Mitochondria
+- arrangement in neural tissues
+- role in energy management

 Molecular configurations
 - and consciousness